-- Core design: Based on the low-power, IoT-targeted STM32WB55CGU6 MCU, which runs the system SW and has a built-in BLE module.
-The LR1110 transceiver from Semtech handles the LoRa, LPGNSS, and Wi-Fi operations.
-The MAX-M10S transceiver from u-blox handles the GNSS operations. - Accelerometer: Detects device motion state so geolocation updates can be sent more frequently while in motion.
+- Core design: The core design is based on an MCU, which runs the system SW and has a built-in BLE module.
+One transceiver handles the LoRa, LPGNSS, and Wi-Fi operations.
+Another transceiver handles the GNSS operations. - Accelerometer: Detects device motion state so geolocation updates can be sent more frequently while in motion.
 Motion alarms and the raw acceleration vector can also be reported if knowledge of sensor orientation is enabled. - BLE tracker mode: In this mode, the sensor is in BLE receive only to conduct geolocation tracking. - BLE beacon mode: In this mode, the sensor broadcasts BLE advertisements which make it discoverable by other nearby trackers or BLE-capable devices. - MCU temperature sensing: The temperature of the MCU can be reported, and additional reports can be sent if the conditions cross configurable thresholds. - Battery data: The remaining capacity and lifetime can be reported.
 The battery lifetime has been estimated to be 6 months.

 LoRaWAN is the LoRa wireless communications standard protocol.
 This technology provides a low-bandwidth, low-power, and long-range4 means of transmitting small amounts of data.
 It has been developed with wireless sensing in mind, and to enable new means of gathering telemetry in numerous environments.
-CHICKADEE supports LoRa and (G)FSK modulations according to the LoRaWAN L2 1.0.4 Specification [2].
+CHICKADEE supports LoRa and (G)FSK modulations according to the LoRaWAN L2 1.0.4 Specification [1].
 The 867 MHz - 928 MHz ISM bands (NA and EU) are utilized to meet different application requirements from the standards and proprietary protocols of the given region.